-Six months later, Cheryl signed up for Lean Eating.
+Six months later, Cheryl signed up for Precision Nutrition Coaching.

 In fact, Cheryl says, if it weren’t for a crucial conversation with Lindsay in Customer Experience, she might never have begun the program.

-After all, if Lean Eating wasn’t a diet, she reasoned, what was it?
+After all, if Precision Nutrition Coaching wasn’t a diet, she reasoned, what was it?
 How did it work?
 How could it work?